Quick Summary of D.Gray-man HALLOW Episode 116

 In D.Gray-man HALLOW, Allen Walker episode 116 (aka 13), Walker, Allen tries to regain his strength when he retreats to a place from his past; Cross Marian, in that same past, reveals what he knew of Allen’s history when he rescued him; a surprise Exorcist, thought dead, reappears with no improvement to his disposition, with one important exception; and Allen continues the long fight against reemergence of the Fourteenth.

 What Happened in D.Gray-man HALLOW Episode 116 (Spoiler Free)

 Cross Marian had found Allen shortly after the Earl of Millennium had tricked the boy into bringing Mana back to “life” — as an Akuma.
-What we didn’t know is why Cross Marian had been searching for Allen.
+We didn’t know why Cross Marian had been searching for Allen.
 In this episode, we learn the answer.
 Was it because Cross Marian pitied the child?
 Because the child simply needed help?
 The answer is something more subtle and surprising.

 Meanwhile, the Exorcists are still divided.
-Some remain pro-Allen; others are convinced of his treachery.
+Some remain pro-Allen; others felt convinced of his treachery.
 Noise Marie and Lenalee Lee are commiserating between missions when the last person they expect appears before them — for a reason even they didn’t suspect.

 Will the Fourteenth overcome Allen?
 Will Allen finally throw off the traitorous Noah’s influence?